 With a seat height range of 25.1″ – 31″, the Insight is one of the larger 20″ bikes that we’ve tested.
 The tough thing with kids’ bikes is that tire size is rarely an indication of how well a bike will fit your child.
 Within a tire size category, actual bike sizes can vary widely, which is especially true with 20″ bikes.
 Don’t buy a bike just because you think your child’s age fits them in a certain category.
 Always measure first.

 Of all of our testers, the Diamondback Insight was the best fit for our 8-year-old tester with an inseam of 24.25″ (seat height set at 28.25″).
 This same 8-year-old tester was far too tall to fit on many of the smaller, higher-end 20″ bikes we’ve been testing lately.
-(Measure, measure, measure!)
+(Measure, measure, measure!
+Always measure your child’s inseam to find the perfect bike size!)
 She was on the verge of being too tall for this bike as well, but has a little bit of time left to comfortably ride.

 For our 6-year-old tester with an inseam of 21.6″, we set the seat height at 25.5″ (just above the minimum seat height) and he looked great riding the bike.
 The Insight was a nice fit from a seat height and handlebar reach perspective, but the standover height does give us pause.
 (Read more on that in the section below.)